maalik0786/LSTNet/README.md

 We give the examples to run different datasets in ele.sh, traffic.sh, solar.sh and stoke.sh.

 ### Environment

-Python 3.7 and Pytorch 1.2
+Create Conda Environment with Python 3.7
+Install compatible PyTorch from https://pytorch.org/ Create folder data and clone the dataset from https://github.com/laiguokun/multivariate-time-series-data Run any sh file on cmd or Power shell (windows)